hkhanna/django-base/USAGE.md

 ## Organizations

 The concept of organizations (`Org`) is available for use, but not required.
+To use the organizations functionality, you'll need to add `core.middleware.OrgMiddleware` to the middleware.

 If you create a model that relies on the `Org` model or other of the other models related to `Org`, you'll need to handle the case that there is no active org.
 This can happen:

 - when a user initially signs up;
 - a User is removed from or leaves an org; or